uruchira/react-color-challenge/README.md

 What changes need to be done in order to access new color space?

+No need to do any changes from Component Level, All changes can be done inside helper functions.

 ```bash
 From root, Go to: helpers -> appColors.js
 ```